AmitVardhan/GrokkingCodingInterview/Two Pointers/Two Pointers.md

 We can follow a similar  approach to iterate through the array, taking one number at a time.
 At  every step, we will save the difference between the triplet and the  target number, so that in the end, we can return the triplet with the  closest sum.

 Code

-Here is what our algorithm will look like:
 ```javascript
 function triplet_sum_close_to_target(arr, targetSum) {
   arr.sort((a, b) => a - b);